AgriLife/agrilife-majors-degrees/readme.md

 Parameters: (none)
 This shortcode displays a search form that can be used to search through "Majors and Degrees" posts by their keyword taxonomy.

+## Developer Notes
+Run the following commands on this plugin's main directory: composer update composer install